On this page, you will find all of the necessary information and resources for your audition.

 YouTube is the preferred platform for submissions.
 Please ensure that your video is uploaded to YouTube and that the link you submit is either public or unlisted, as we cannot view videos marked as “Private”.
 Once you’ve uploaded your audition as an unlisted YouTube video, submit the link using the pre-screen audition form.

-Applicants can expect to receive notifications during the first week of May regarding the results of their pre-screening videos, along with additional details about the in-person auditions scheduled for June 9–11.
+Applicants can expect to receive notifications during the first week of May regarding the results of their pre-screening videos, along with additional details about the in-person auditions scheduled in early June.

 The in-person audition will mirror the pre-screening audition with the optional addition of a transcription (more information below).